ivanmm25/FLYCOP_tools/README.md

 # FLYCOP_tools
 Python tools for:
     i) preliminary analysis of FLYCOP executions;
-    ii) pipeline of Selection of Consortium Architecture
+    ii) FLYCOP Pipeline for Selection of Consortium Architecture